Dominic Monaghan

-Dominic Bernard Patrick Luke Monaghan (born 8 December 1976) is a British actor.
-He is best known for playing Meriadoc "Merry" Brandybuck in Peter Jackson's film trilogy The Lord of the Rings (2001–2003), and Charlie Pace on J. J. Abrams' television show Lost (2004–2010).
+Dominic Bernard Patrick Luke Monaghan (born 8 December 1976) is a British-Irish actor.
+He is best known for playing Meriadoc "Merry" Brandybuck in Peter Jackson's film trilogy The Lord of the Rings (2001–2003), and Charlie Pace on the ABC television drama Lost (2004–2010).

 Monaghan first gained fame as Hetty Wainthropp's sidekick Geoffrey in Hetty Wainthropp Investigates (1996–1998).
-His first film role was as Sasha in the television film Hostile Waters (1997) based on the true story of a Soviet and an American submarine colliding in the Cold War.
+His first film role was as Sasha in the television film Hostile Waters (1997) based on the true story of a Soviet and a US submarine colliding in the Cold War.
 His other film roles include playing the young mutant Chris Bradley formerly known as Maverick in the superhero film X-Men Origins: Wolverine (2009) and playing Beaumont Kin in Star Wars: The Rise of Skywalker (2019), reuniting with J.J.
 Abrams, the co-creator of Lost.
-He also has hosted the nature programme Wild Things with Dominic Monaghan (2012–2016).
+He has also hosted the nature programme Wild Things with Dominic Monaghan (2012–2016).

 Early life

-Monaghan was born in West Berlin, West Germany, to British parents: Maureen, a nurse, and Austin Monaghan, who was of Irish descent, a science teacher.
-His older brother Matthew is the main songwriter and co-lead vocalist of the indie band Radiosepia and is a science teacher.
+Monaghan was born in West Berlin, West Germany, to British parents: Maureen, a nurse, and Austin Monaghan, a science teacher of Irish descent.
 Monaghan's family lived in Berlin, Düsseldorf, Stuttgart and Münster, moving about every four years.
-When he was about 11 years old, his family moved from Germany to Heaton Moor in Stockport, England.
+When he was about 11 years old, his family moved to Heaton Moor in Stockport, England.
 In Stockport, he attended St Anne's Roman Catholic High School (where his uncle taught and later became head teacher) and Aquinas College, where he studied English literature, drama and geography.